 There may be advantages to consolidating (combining) your federal student loans into one loan, starting with the convenience of making a single monthly payment.
 Consolidation generally extends the repayment period, resulting in a lower monthly payment.
 This may make it easier for you to repay your loans.
 However, you will pay more interest if you extend your repayment period through consolidation since you will be making payments for a longer period of time.
 Direct Loans provides an online consolidation calculator that you can use to find out how much you'll pay each month if you consolidate.
 Contact the Direct Loan Consolidation Center for more information at 1-800-557-7392 or at studentaid.gov.

-The U.S. Department of Education (DOE) offers several loan forgiveness program for Teachers and Public Service.
+The U.S. Department of Education (DOE) offers several loan forgiveness programs for Teachers and Public Service.
 For information go to studentaid.gov.

 Additional Direct Loan Information